mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Thursday, 15 May 2025

-- The average temperature today is 15.75˚C,
+- The average temperature today is 15˚C,
-- With highs of 16.49˚C and lows of 15.29˚C,
+- With highs of 15.54˚C and lows of 14.36˚C,
-- It may feel like 14.87˚C with few clouds
+- It may feel like 14.12˚C with clear sky
-- The wind speed is 4.02m/s and visibility is 10000m
+- The wind speed is 3.58m/s and visibility is 10000m
-- The pressure is 1025hPa and humidity is 57%
+- The pressure is 1026hPa and humidity is 60%
 - The sun will rise at 04:14 and set at 19:54

 <!-- weather_marker ends -->